datacharmer/mysql-sandbox/README.md

 - get\_bare\_version()

-    This function accepts one parameter, which can be either a MySQL or MariaDB tarball name or a version, and returns the bare version found in the input string.
+    This function accepts one parameter, which can be either a MySQL tarball name or a version, and returns the bare version found in the input string.
     If called in list mode, it returns also a normalized version string with dots replaced by underscores.

         my $version = get_bare_version('5.1.30');